 8. Talk to your neighbor vendors and the organizers

 You’ll be hanging out with these people essentially all day.
 Make friends!
-We always meet some really amazing and creative people when we vend at markets.
+We always meet some really unique and creative people when we vend at markets.
 Plus, if you’re in an area you’re not familiar with, it’s the perfect opportunity to continue your search for good markets.
 You could also make some great business connections this way!

 9. Don’t get discouraged